 I’d been working myself up for the EurOpen for weeks beforehand.
 Actually, probably months is more accurate.
 You see the prospect of travelling abroad for a Blood Bowl tournament is something that adds that little bit extra to the standard fare.
 Half the fun is the trip there, the camaraderie and the experiences shared with old friends and new.

-This time it was even more important, because this was the EuroBowl and the EurOpen and my viewfirst appearance at either.
+This time it was even more important, because this was the EuroBowl and the EurOpen and my first appearance at either.
 Now, I’d hoped to make Team England of course, but that was a long shot and when it didn’t come off I had committed to making the EurOpen come what may.
 This time around it was in Vienna – a city and country (Austria obviously) I’d never visited.
 You don’t see much of a city you go to play a Blood Bowl tournament in mind, unless you go early for sightseeing, but I was still looking forward to it.

 This tournament has a special feel to it.
 Strangely enough the EurOpen feels much less pressured than a regular event as most of the individuals are checking back with their national teams as they cheer them on in the EuroBowl.
 That was the case for me at least, so I was unsure what to expect from the EurOpen.